maxfierrog/maxfierrog.github.io/content/about/cv.md

 {{< collapse "summary"="Things I am working on..." >}}

-> * Creating a re-architected version of [GamesmanClassic](https://github.com/GamesCrafters/GamesmanClassic), the group's seminal project, in Rust.
+> * Building on a re-architected version of [GamesmanClassic](https://github.com/GamesCrafters/GamesmanClassic), the group's seminal project, in Rust.
+See [GamesmanNova](https://github.com/GamesCrafters/GamesmanNova) for more.
-> * Modelling [_N_-player transferrable-utility coalitional games](https://en.wikipedia.org/wiki/Transferable_utility#:~:text=Transferable%20utility%20is%20assumed%20in,enjoy%20the%20same%20total%20utility.) in cases of complete information and turn-based play with the objective of computing their strong solution sets.
+> * Modelling [_N_-player transferrable-utility coalitional games](https://en.wikipedia.org/wiki/Transferable_utility#:~:text=Transferable%20utility%20is%20assumed%20in,enjoy%20the%20same%20total%20utility.) in cases of complete information and turn-based play with the objective of proposing a new strong solution concept for this game class.
-> * An [ACID](https://en.wikipedia.org/wiki/ACID)-compliant and more performant re-implementation of the database engine we use to store our solution sets, which will provide the needed infrastructure to implement...
+> * An [ACID](https://en.wikipedia.org/wiki/ACID)-compliant and write-optimized reformulation of the database engine we use to store our solution sets, built over an [LSM-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree).
+This will provide the infrastructure needed to...
->   * A [lookup table](https://en.wikipedia.org/wiki/Lookup_table) based database compression scheme.
+>   * Create a compression table based database reduction scheme.
+>   * Overcome the bottleneck of virtual memory usage while solving large games.
->   * Parallelized solving algorithms.
+>   * Parallelized and distributed solvers.

 {{< /collapse >}}